code29563/copy-history-bot-2/README.md

    Generally, the more clients you use, the better.
 Due to the risk of a client getting banned, and especially when the number of messages you want to copy is large (in the thousands), it's worth only using clients that you can tolerate getting banned rather than e.g. your personal account with which you communicate with people.
 It may also be worth using older accounts rather than recently made accounts, due to the possibility that the latter are more likely to get banned.

 	Once you've got the session strings, list them in the SESSION\_STRINGS environment variable, comma-separated.
 You can split them onto multiple lines if you want.
 Ensure you don't put a comma on the end of the last session string listed.

+	The environment variable SLEEP is the number of seconds to wait before attempting to copy a message with a user client.
+If you're unable to get multiple user accounts to use, and the only account you have to use is one that you're not willing to get banned, then consider changing the value of SLEEP to e.g. 2, the overall effect being that the messages sent by the user client are spaced out more and the rate at which it sends messages are decreased, possibly decreasing the likelihood of getting banned.
+Otherwise keep it at 0 to copy messages at as high a rate as possible.

 	The user clients don't have to include the one with which the API ID and Hash were obtained.